 Think of all plants and herbs you eat or drink, say thanks to them.
 Think of the water you drink, say thanks to it.
 Think of all animals and other living creatures you are connected to, say thanks to them.

 Your being breathed by life.
-Fell how happy you are to being alive on this beautiful living planet.
+Feel how happy you are to be alive on this beautiful living planet.

 Some additional links:

 The workshop was inspired by the book: “Active Hope.
 How to Face the Mess We’re in Without Going Crazy” by Joanna Macy and Chris Johnstone;